Big1533/sdl_android_guides/docs/Handling Language Change/index.md

 # Handling a Language Change

-!!!
-NOTE
-This guide applies if your app uses the Multiplex Transport !!!

-When a user changes the language on a head unit, the `onProxyClosed()` callback will be called in your app's SDL Service and your app will disconnect from Core.
+When a user changes the language on a head unit, an `OnLanguageChange` notification will be sent from Core.
+Then your app will will disconnect.
 In order for your app to automatically reconnect to the head unit, there are a few changes to make in the following files:

 * Local SDL Broadcast Receiver
 * Local SDL Service

-!!!
-NOTE
-This guide assumes you have set your app up for Multiplexing using the **Integration Basics** guide !!!

 ## SDL Broadcast Receiver